 Our business is managed under the direction of the Board.
-The Board has established three standing committees: Audit, Compensation, and Governance.
+The Board has established three standing committees: Audit, Governance, and Compensation.
 The membership and function of each Committee is described herein.

-In 2021, the Board held five regularly scheduled meetings and met telephonically two times.
-Our Audit Committee met four times, our Governance Committee met five times, and our Compensation Committee met four times.
-In addition, the Board received regular updates from management wherein the Directors reviewed the ongoing performance of the business, results of safety training and safety initiatives, the impact (if any) of the COVID-19 pandemic on the Company's business and operations, discussed the Company's plans and actions with respect thereto and provided advice and counsel during regular calls with members of senior management.
-Each of our incumbent directors attended at least 75% of the aggregate of the total number of meetings of the Board on which such director served.
+In 2022, the Board held five regularly scheduled meetings, met telephonically twice, and acted by unanimous written consent three times.
+Our Audit Committee met four times, our Governance Committee met six times, and our Compensation Committee met five times.
+Each of our incumbent directors attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which such directors served.
 Directors are expected to attend the Annual Meeting.
-All of the Directors attended the 2021 virtual Annual Meeting of shareholders.
+All of the Directors then serving on the Board attended the 2022 virtual Annual Meeting of shareholders.